Livsy90/GradientBlurOverlay/README.md

 Usage

-Use the gradientBlurdOverlay view modifier to add a dynamic blurred overlay to any view.
+Use the `materialOverlay` view modifier to add a dynamic blurred `ultraThinMaterial` overlay to any view.
 For example:

 ```
 import SwiftUI